eventlet/eventlet/doc/design_patterns.rst

 The full version of this example is in the :ref:`feed_scraper_example`, which includes code to start the WSGI server on a particular port.

 This example uses a global (gasp) :class:`GreenPool <eventlet.greenpool.GreenPool>` to control concurrency.
-If we didn't have a global limit on the number of outgoing requests, then a client could cause the server to open tens of thousands of concurrent connections to external servers, thereby getting feedparser's IP banned, or various other accidental-or-on-purpose bad behavior.
+If we didn't have a global limit on the number of outgoing requests, then a client could cause the server to open tens of thousands of concurrent connections to external servers, thereby getting feedscraper's IP banned, or various other accidental-or-on-purpose bad behavior.
 The pool isn't a complete DoS protection, but it's the bare minimum.

 .. highlight:: python
     :linenothreshold: 1